margaretfoster/margaretfoster/README.md

 ### Hi! 👋 I am Margaret Foster, a data scientist.
 I am good at developing techniques to measure hard-to-capture questions.
-I focus especially on interpretable strategies, and would love to talk about why if you reach out via [LinkedIn](https://www.linkedin.com/in/margaretjfoster/) or email.
+I focus especially on interpretable strategies for analyzing text and event data.

 - 🔭 I’m currently working on developing the package for a bespoke Bayesian IRT Model that returns identifiable dimensions.
 - 👯 I’m always looking for new, interesting, projects.
+Reach out via [LinkedIn](https://www.linkedin.com/in/margaretjfoster/) or email.
-- 😄 Pronouns: she/her
+- ⚡ Fun fact: in a previous life, I was a qualitative threat hunter specializing in online extremist communities.
-- ⚡ Fun fact: in a previous life, I was a qualitative threat hunter specializing in extremism.
+- - 😄 Pronouns: she/her

 A guide to my previous work: